jathorne/Data-Visualization/course-notes.md

 - Use juxtaposition/comparison to draw attention to the message
 - Add interpretation/explanation to show what different highlighting/colors mean
 - Think about how your audience might interpret or interact with the visualization
+- Have a clear outcome for the audience to take away from the visualization - think about this in advance and use it to drive the visualization

 Bias in Data/Visualization
 - Author Bias